 Selected Publications About Mediation and ADR

 This is an idiosyncratic selection of resources relevant to mediation and ADR.
-This list was last updated in 2001 and thus is a bit dated.
+This list was created in 2001 and thus is dated.

 - Nature and Causes of the Adversarial System